-Nonsteroidal anti-inflammatory drugs (NSAIDs) are a group of drugs that are prescribed to reduce the pain and inflammation of arthritis.
+Nonsteroidal anti-inflammatory drugs are a group of drugs that are prescribed to reduce the pain and inflammation of arthritis.
 Some of these drugs require a prescription, while others are available without one (over-the-counter or OTC).
-They include such drugs such as (generic names first, brand names in parentheses):
+They include such drugs such as asprin, ibuprofen and naproxen.
+Here is an extensive list of various NSAIDs:

 NSAIDs are generally tolerated very well by many patients, which is fortunate because these drugs are often very helpful for people with pain and inflammation.
 Most side effects are minor and easily reversible by discontinuing the drug or by adding a drug to counter such effects.
-The risk of serious side effects is small.
+The risk of serious side effects is small, but there are some serious considerations with these medications, as discussed below.
 Being aware of the possible side effects of these drugs can make them even safer to use.
-Although most side effects are minor, there is still a genuine concern regarding gastrointestinal problems (such as ulcer development) and cardiovascular side effects, as discussed.
+Although most side effects are minor, there is still a genuine concern regarding gastrointestinal problems (such as ulcer development) and cardiovascular side effects.

-If any of these guidelines are not clear, or if you think it does not apply to you, discuss the issue with your physician.
+If any of these guidelines are not clear, or if you think it does not apply to you, be sure to discuss the issue with your physician.

 The black box warning for NSAIDs related to gastrointestinal risk reads as follows, in an example from the labeling for the NSAID naproxen (Naprosyn®):